Main menu

 The sap is used as a stimulant laxative, and therefore care is needed with co-existing gastrointestinal disorders.
 It should not be used in young children and during pregnancy or lactation.
 There are a number of possible interactions with prescribed medications.

-New Zealand approved datasheets are the official source of information for prescription medicines, including approved uses and risk information.
-Check the individual New Zealand datasheet on the Medsafe website.
+Approved datasheets are the official source of information for medicines, including approved uses, doses, and safety information.
+Check the individual datasheet in your country for information about medicines.

-If you are not based in New Zealand, we suggest you refer to your national drug approval agency for further information about medicines (eg, the Australian Therapeutic Goods Administration and the US Food and Drug Administration) or a national or state-approved formulary (eg, the New Zealand Formulary and New Zealand Formulary for Children and the British National Formulary and British National Formulary for Children).
+We suggest you refer to your national drug approval agency such as the Australian Therapeutic Goods Administration (TGA), US Food and Drug Administration (FDA), UK Medicines and Healthcare products regulatory agency (MHRA) / emc, and NZ Medsafe, or a national or state-approved formulary eg, the New Zealand Formulary (NZF) and New Zealand Formulary for Children (NZFC) and the British National Formulary (BNF) and British National Formulary for Children (BNFC).